SQL Except Clause Example | Except Statement In SQL

 Except clause removes duplicates from the resulting set whereas NOT IN clause does not remove duplicates from the resulting set.

 MySQL does not support EXCEPT CLAUSE.
-So, it is better to use in SQL SERVER.
+So, it is better to use it in SQL SERVER.